 B. Founding Fathers’ Vision

 The vision given by the founding fathers during the freedom struggle and after its successful completion is the second source of Pakistan’s Ideology.
-They certainly wanted the country to be guided by Islamic principles but never wanted it to be a theocracy run by some mullahs asserting their right to rule under divine authority.
-In this connection, the views expressed by the founder of Pakistan in his interview with Reuters in 1946 serve as the guiding principles of Pakistan’s Ideology;
+They certainly wanted the country to be guided by Islamic principles, but they never wanted it to be a theocracy run by some mullahs asserting their right to rule under divine authority.
+In this connection, the views expressed by the founder of Pakistan in his interview with Reuters in 1946 serve as the guiding principles of Pakistan’s ideology.

 “The new state would be a modern democratic state with sovereignty resting in the people and the members of the new nation having equal rights of citizenship regardless of their religion, caste, or creed.”

 Similarly, Khan Liaquat Ali Khan, the first Prime Minister of Pakistan, clearly stated:

 “The investment of power in the people eliminated any danger of the establishment of a theocracy.
 Many persons who use the word theocracy in the same breath as the polity of Pakistan are either labouring under a grave misapprehension or indulging in mischievous propaganda.”

 The Constitution of Pakistan is the third source of Pakistan’s Ideology.
 Its Principles of policy, such as the Islamic way of life, democratic form of government, full participation of women, protection of family, protection of minorities, promotion of social justice and economic wellbeing of the people, strengthening of bonds with the Muslim world, and promoting international peace, are the basic pillars of Pakistan Ideology.

 D. Global Commitments